Lenore Blum: Research

 The Blum Blum Shub pseudorandom number generator, published jointly by Blum, Manuel Blum, and Michael Shub, is based on the operation of squaring numbers modulo the products of two large primes.
 Its security can be reduced to the computational hardness assumption that integer factorization is infeasible.

 Blum is also known for the Blum–Shub–Smale machine, a theoretical model of computation over the real numbers.
 Blum and her co-authors, Michael Shub and Stephen Smale, showed that (analogously to the theory of Turing machines) one can define analogues of NP-completeness, undecidability, and universality for this model.
 For instance, in this model it is undecidable to determine whether a given point belongs to the Mandelbrot set.
-She published a book on the subject, and in 1990 she gave an address at the International Congress of Mathematicians on computational complexity theory and real computation.
+In this model, over any field F, the problem of deciding whether or not a finite system of polynomial equations over F has a common zero is NP-complete over F. (F could be the reals or complex numbers or the integers mod 2.)
+Along with Felipe Cucker, Mike Shub and Steve Smale, she published a book on the subject, and in 1990 she gave an address at the International Congress of Mathematicians on computational complexity theory and real computation..
+In 2012, on the eve of Alan Turing's 100th birthday she gave an invited address at the Turing Centenary Conference at the University of Cambridge on the connection between this work and little known work of Turing.

+Her recent work with Manuel Blum, inspired by Turing’s simple but powerful model of computation and Bernard Baars’ theater model of consciousness, develops a simple formal machine model for consciousness from a theoretical computer science (TCS) perspective.
+Currently she is president of the Association for Mathematical Consciousness Science (AMCS).

 Recognition

 In 2002, Blum was selected to be an Association for Women in Mathematics Noether Lecturer.

 In 2005, Blum was a recipient of the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring, given by president George W. Bush "for her efforts to mentor girls and women in technology fields where traditionally they are underrepresented".
 She was given the Simmons University 2018 Distinguished Alumnae Lifetime Achievement Award in 2018.

 Blum was elected as a Fellow of the American Association for the Advancement of Science in 1979.

-In 2012, Blum became a fellow of the American Mathematical Society.
-In 2017 she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.
+In 2012, Blum became an inaugural fellow of the American Mathematical Society.
+In 2017 she was selected as an fellow of the Association for Women in Mathematics in the inaugural class.

+In 2024, she was elected to the American Academy of Arts and Sciences.

-She is included in a deck of playing cards featuring notable women mathematicians published by the Association of Women in Mathematics.
+Blum is included in a deck of playing cards featuring notable women mathematicians published by the Association of Women in Mathematics.

 Personal life

 Lenore Blum is married to Manuel Blum and is the mother of Avrim Blum.
-All three have been MIT alumni and professors of Computer Science at Carnegie Mellon.
+All three are MIT alumni and have been professors of Computer Science at Carnegie Mellon.